magnmaeh/esweek24/README.md

 The timestamp arrays are then stored on disk and later analyzed.

 The same program/experiment can be run with and without interrupts - the only difference is whether waveform generation on the Digilent Analog Discovery is enabled or disabled.
-The results show that running the experiments with interrupt generation introduces jitter into the timestamp array.
+The results show that running the experiments with interrupt generation introduces jitter into the timestamp array for all platforms except FlexPRET.

 ### Periodic vs. sporadic interrupts